lmammino/loige.co/content/posts/2022-04-26_aws-solution-architect-professional-exam-notes-tips/index.md

 #### Default DNS address for DHCP

-for defaullt settings the DHCP addres of a subnet is always the base CIDR of the subnet plus 2.
-E.g. if the base is 10.0.0.0/16 the DHCP address is 10.0.0.2
+For default settings the DHCP address of a subnet is always the base CIDR of the subnet plus 2.

+E.g. if the base is `10.0.0.0/16` the DHCP address is `10.0.0.2`

 ### WAF